The American Humane Association ensured that our Akita adults and Shiba puppies were comfortable and safe during the entire shoot.

 American Humane Association on Location with Hachi

 Safety Representatives were on set, day and night, to ensure the safety of our animals throughout production.
+If an animal appeared tired or conditions could be unsafe, the film monitor had the right to stop the filming.
+Luckily, we had no issues.

 After screening the finished product and cross-checking all animal action, it was determined our film met or exceeded Guidelines for the Safe Use of Animals in Filmed Media.